 - Will there still be commencement?

 In light of these precautions, commencement ceremonies on May 9 are postponed.
-We will look for alternative dates and work with student leaders to offer spring graduates a chance to celebrate.

 - Will there be refunds on housing and dining fees?

 We plan to provide refunds for housing and dining fees.
 We appreciate your patience as we work through these details.
 Your student will receive more details as we have more information.

 - How will this period of online instruction impact my student's living situation?

 » At this time, we are asking students who live in the residence halls to move out.
 Specific instructions have been emailed to all students living in residence halls.
 For more information, contact firstname.lastname@example.org.

 » For students living in Tech Village, we are not asking them to leave at this time and they do not need to complete any forms or requests to stay, but please understand that this is subject to change and also there may be limited services on campus.

 - Does my student have to return to the res hall to check out?

 We understand that it may not be feasible for all residence hall students to return to campus and check out of their rooms by March 29.
 If your student is able to return to campus to officially check out by March 29, he or she may do so.
 Specific instructions have been emailed to students.
 However, it is not mandatory that your student check out at this time, and this process does not pertain to those who live in Tech Village apartments.
 Checking out is an optional process.
 If your student does not check out by Sunday, March 29, his or her belongings will remain secured in the room until the residence halls reopen.
 We will communicate to students the date when the halls will reopen or when checkouts can be conducted at a safer time.